natejcq/Python4Everybody/README.md

 ex_08_03 are programs from lecture 8.3
 mbox-short.txt is the required input file

+ex_08_04 is gradedd assignment 8.4
 romeo.txt is the required input file for Graded assignment 8.4

+ex_08_05 is graded assignment 8.5
+mbox-short.txt is the required input text file

+ex_08_06 is the code from Worked Exercise: Lists mbox-short.txt is the required input text file